Institute Activities and Advances

 The Institute also supports research to understand all aspects of TBI and stroke, including their underlying mechanisms, and to develop and assess medical rehabilitation therapies and interventions related to improving function, quality of life, and outcomes for stroke and TBI patients.
 In addition, the program supports efforts related to secondary conditions of TBI and stroke, such as muscle atrophy, speech and language problems, pain, and psychological and psychosocial effects of these conditions.

-In the Division of Epidemiology, Statistics, and Prevention Research, the Prevention Research Branch conducts research related to injury prevention.
+In the Division of Intramural Population Health Research, the Health Behavior Branch conducts research related to injury prevention.
 For example, the integration of individually tailored health communications in the pediatric primary care setting may offer an innovative and effective way to reduce injury in young children.
 One area of research addresses the use of individually tailored health communications about pediatric injury prevention that is provided in the pediatric primary care setting.
 Another area of research involves a series of observational studies that are designed to improve understanding of the nature of teen driving risk.

 Other Activities and Advances